JumpTask logo

 Use buying signals for outreach.
 Look for:

 Then offer clear administrative support.
 Keep it short.
 Personalize it.
-That’s how you find clients early.
+That's how you find your first client early.
+Client referrals from that first relationship will also become one of your strongest long-term sources of new work.

 Every new virtual assistant faces a tough stretch around weeks 6 to 12.
 This is when many doubt their choice to become a virtual assistant.
 Work increases.
 Systems feel messy.
 Confidence drops.